markdiener10/goplus/README.md

 Once your IDE has settled out and all of the dependencies have auto-installed, you should be able to set a breakpoint in main.go and step through the syntax examples.

-## Syntax improvements
+## Syntax additions

 The challenge is to imagine C++ like syntax improvements while maintaining backward compatibility with idiomatic golang.

 This custom compiler adds class constructor semantics to allow for less developer toil and provide greater efficiency on complex structural composition.

 You can emulate a class inheritance hierarchy while not getting tripped up on virtual methods or dispatch tables.

 Also added is Operator Overloading semantics.
 You can define new operators and also define their behavior.
 Included are both array [] and bracket {} syntax.
 Look at the sample code for examples.